Howard Zinn: a political obituary

 Even though Zinn was mired in electoral politics and reformism, there can be no doubt that Zinn's hope for real change was heartfelt.
 This juxtaposition can only be understood by Zinn's inability to see that the proletariat's struggle against exploitation is the only force capable of creating a new world.

 His esteemed A People's History of America bears this out.
 The title is wholly accurate -- instead of drawing lessons and inspiration from the American proletariat and its valiant fight, Zinn focused on every "marginalized" group fighting for equal rights as citizens within the illusory community of the state.
-Swathes of the book look at the struggles of Native American radicals in the 60s, farmers in the 18th century, pacifists, feminists, black nationalists, student protesters, etc. Nowhere is it clear that Zinn appreciates the central insight of Marx, which is that "the emancipation of the workers contains universal human emancipation" 6.
+Swathes of the book look at the struggles of Native American radicals in the 60s, farmers in the 1700s, pacifists, feminists, black nationalists, student protesters, etc. Nowhere is it clear that Zinn appreciates the central insight of Marx, which is that "the emancipation of the workers contains universal human emancipation" 6.

 Disturbing confirmation of Zinn's bourgeois perspective comes in the form of A People's History's chapter on World War II.
 Zinn is clearly ambivalent about the notion that this was a good war, but his claim that "only one organized socialist group [the Socialist Workers Party] opposed the war unequivocally" is in contradiction to historical fact.
 Of the groups with a proletarian veneer, the SWP in fact were the war's greatest cheerleaders after the "Communist" Party.
 What the SWP objected to was the notion that the bourgeoisie could adequately safeguard democracy -- and the party believed so strongly in this that it drummed its members into the ranks of the imperialist American army.
 By contrast, the most advanced American workers, particularly the council communists around Paul Mattick (organized under the name the Groups of Council Communists, and putting out International Council Correspondence, New Essays, and Living Marxism), understood that the working class's agenda in the Spanish Civil War and the Second World War had to be "revolution against fascism and bourgeois democracy" 7.
 Of these steadfast warriors, Zinn makes no mention.
 For Zinn the pinnacle of political development was the struggle for integration into bourgeois democracy and the defense of it.
 This colored his perspective of what was possible and how it could be achieved.